DATE :

 Artists like James Burton, Don Rich, and countless country and rockabilly pioneers were discovering the Telecaster's unique voice during this period, though the guitar's broader cultural impact was still several years away.

-Serial Numbers
+Serial numbers

 The serial number on this Telecaster begins with a "-" and is followed by 5 digits beginning with 18.
-Serial numbers for 1957 typically range from 16000 - 25000, though The numbers were die stamped on plates en mass but not always assigned in sequential order.
+Serial numbers for 1957 typically range from 16000 - 25000, though the numbers were die stamped on plates en mass but not always assigned in sequential order.

 The serial number alone is not sufficient for precise dating—always cross-reference with neck dates and potentiometer codes.